 - National Semiconductor Serial Interface

-It has 8 buffers for each transmitter and receiver of SPI controller.
-Moreover, it can also be driver with interrupt or DMA.
+It has 8 buffers for each transmitter and receiver of the SPI controller.
+Moreover, it can also be driven with interrupt or DMA.

 RP2040 contains two identical UART peripherals with separate 32×8 Tx and 32×12 Rx FIFOs.
 The following table lists the GPIO pins for both UART peripherals which are exposed on Raspberry Pi Pico development board pinouts.